Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 ## Store API (Kentico Xperience 13)

-Store API (library `Kentico.Xperience.StoreApi`) is REST API which exposes KX 13 E-Commerce features to consume then from another sources
+Store API (library `Kentico.Xperience.StoreApi`) is a REST API which exposes KX 13 E-Commerce features, and allows them to be consumed from other sources.
 (primary intended for Xperience By Kentico, but you are completely free to use it any way you want).

 API is exposed via [Swagger](https://swagger.io/) ([Open API 3 standard](https://swagger.io/specification/)) on relative path `/swagger/storeapi/swagger.json`